manuelkiessling/php-ai-tool-bridge/CONTRIBUTING.md

   We will use this description to update the CHANGELOG.
 If there is no description, or it does not adequately describe your feature, we may ask you to update the description.
-* manuelkiessling/php-gpt-tool-bridge follows a superset of **[PSR-12 coding standard][psr-12]**.
-  Please ensure your code does, too. _Hint: run `composer dev:lint` to check._
 * Please **write tests** for any new features you add.
 * Please **ensure that tests pass** before submitting your pull request. manuelkiessling/php-gpt-tool-bridge automatically runs tests for pull requests.
-However, running the tests locally will help save time. _Hint: run `composer test`._
+However, running the tests locally will help save time. _Hint: run `php vendor/bin/phpunit tests/`._
 * **Use topic/feature branches.** Please do not ask to pull from your main branch.
   * For more information, see "[Understanding the GitHub flow][gh-flow]."
 * **Submit one feature per pull request.** If you have multiple features you wish to submit, please break them into separate pull requests.
-* **Write good commit messages.** This project follows the [Conventional Commits][] specification and uses Git hooks to ensure all commits follow this standard.
-Running `composer install` will set up the Git hooks, so when you run `git commit`, you'll be prompted to create a commit using the Conventional Commits rules.

 ## Developing

-To develop this project, you will need [PHP](https://www.php.net) 7.4 or greater and [Composer](https://getcomposer.org).
+To develop this project, you will need [PHP](https://www.php.net) 8.2 or greater and [Composer](https://getcomposer.org).

 After cloning this repository locally, execute the following commands: